BeKind-Rewind/the_golden_readme/README.md

 ## Usage
 The Golden README is a README.md generator that prompts the user to answer pertinent topics and populates appropriate sections of the readme.
+The newly generated readme will write to the README.md file located in the sample folder.

+Users initiate the app from the terminal of the repository's root directory with command "node index".
+User will the be prompted to answer questions which will be used to dynamically create or rewrite the README.md file in the sample folder.

 ## Screeenshot
 ![alt text](images/screenshot.png)